-My main tip would be to enjoy the journey of learning.
+My main tip when studying Korean is to enjoy the process.
 Even though might not feel like you’re improving I can bet my bottom dollar you are.
-Take regular videos of ourself speaking or even making a YouTube channel to record your process.
+Make some daily vlogs of yourself speaking, or a YouTube channel to record the process.
 When you look back you will be amazed at how far you’ve come.

-Also remember that everyone learns at different speeds and you should find a pace that is comfortable for you.
+Also remember that everyone learns at different speeds and you should find a pace that you’re comfortable with.
 If you can only do thirty minutes a day, don’t sweat it.
 You’re not competing for first place.
-As I tell myself, language learning is a life long mission and the more you have fun with it the easier it will be.
+As I tell myself, learning is a life long mission and the more you have fun with it, the easier it will be.

-Another tip I have is finding a study buddy or a tutor.
-It’s easy to mispronounce words and never realize until you use your new sentences.
-If you can’t find anyone around you then you could use:
+Another tip: If you can afford try and find study buddy or a tutor.
+It’s easy to mispronounce words and you’ll never realize until someone points it out.
+If you can’t find anyone around you then use:

 Or, you could use: Hellotalk.